SAP Ordering for Multiple Customers in eCommerce

 Here’s an example.
 One of our clients, a manufacturer, has contracted with a company that runs warehouses.
 You could call this company a distributor, but they don’t fit one important aspect of the definition of the traditional distributor: they never buy product from the manufacturer.
 They do store pallets of product and break cases down into batches for delivery to end-users, but they sell the manufacturer’s inventory on consignment.
 The distributor makes money on commission.

 Here’s where it gets interesting.
 The distributor’s employees are taking orders from the manufacturer’s customers.
 When the distributor’s employees want to ship an order, they actually have to log in to the manufacturer’s SAP system—almost as if they were an employee of the manufacturer, not the distributor.
-They have to do everything that a manufacturer-employed salesperson would do, and then some.
+When it comes to SAP ordering, they have to do everything that a manufacturer-employed salesperson would do, and then some.

 This B2B consignment business model requires having multiple sold-tos supported by a single user login ID.
 The client’s existing system, which we’re replacing, didn’t have it.
 That created a huge problem for the distributor’s sales team.

 The problem: Log in, log out, log in, log out…